aframevr/aframe-registry/README.md

 ## Updating the Registry

-Add or update your component in only the `registry.yml` file (do not touch files in `build/`).
+Add or update your module in the `registry.yml` file (not the files in `build/`).
 Then make a pull request!

 To build the output registry JSON files that correspond to each A-Frame version: